themadan/amitness.github.io/content/articles/python-behind-pytorch.md

 Thus, we get images and labels for a single batch.

 ## Conclusion
-Thus, we saw how PyTorch borrows several advanced concepts from Python itself in its API design.
+Thus, we saw how PyTorch borrows several advanced concepts from native Python itself in its API design.
 I hope the article was helpful to demystify how these concepts work behind the scenes and will help you become a better PyTorch user.